 FOXM1 and MADD are believed to be active in the control of cell cycles and apoptosis, respectively, identified as potential contributors to adverse reactions seen in animals.

 Clinical trials on Evrysdi

-Study one enrolled infants (aged between two and seven months) with type 1 SMA while study two included patients (aged from 2 to 25 years) with SMA types 2 and 3.
+Study one enrolled infants (aged between two and seven months) with type 1 SMA while study two included patients (aged from two to 25 years) with SMA types 2 and 3.

-Patients were administered with the recommended Evrysdi dose of 0.2 mg/kg a day.
+Patients were administered the recommended Evrysdi dose of 0.2mg/kg a day.
 Approximately 41% of the patients were able to sit comfortably for roughly five seconds (BSID-III, gross motor scale) after 12 months of treatment.